The leg brace that allows Alex Smith to play football

 “From the day I met Alex until now, he’s needed less and less support because he’s just so strong,” Muratore said.
 “He worked on all the muscles around the ones that are absent. … He’s doing more than he probably should be able to.”

-Since August 2019, Smith has tried four different AFO models, working with Muratore to customize each.
+Since August 2019, Smith has tried four AFO models, working with Muratore to customize each.
 In the early going, Smith needed a brace that kept his ankle from rolling, so Muratore thought he might require a more controlling type of brace.
 But it soon became apparent that he didn’t.

 “He was doing a lot of workouts without any bracing at all, so a high amount of supportive bracing was actually getting in his way and slowing him down,” Muratore said.

-Then there was the concern about fitting a brace in his cleat.
+Then there was concern about fitting a brace in his cleat.
 Smith tried a bigger shoe, only to realize that his foot moved around too much.
 There was also a thought to bring the strut — the part that runs up the back of his calf and connects to the footplate — closer to his leg.
 But reducing the shoe size tightened it up too much to consider it.

-Tinkering with the formula used for the composite materials has been a challenge too, as they’ve sought the right balance of stiff and flexible.
+Tinkering with the formula used for the composite materials has been a challenge, too, as they’ve sought the right balance of stiff and flexible.
 Smith currently uses a custom version of the SpryStep Flex, a brace manufactured by Thuasne USA in California.
-The brace, which weighs all of about 6 ounces, is made of composite materials more commonly used in aerospace and IndyCar racing, layered in a specific order to achieve an exact degree of flexibility.
+The brace, which weighs all of about six ounces, is made of composite materials more commonly used in aerospace and IndyCar racing, layered in a specific order to achieve an exact degree of flexibility.

-“We're doing a little bit of experimentation because in this kind of high-impact environment, we've not had the opportunity to try something like this on someone who's so high energy and high impact with this particular device,” said Muratore, who communicates with Thuasne to create new customizations for Smith.
-“So right now, we're actually making multiple variants of different thicknesses and we're basically just going to see what happens.”
+“We’re doing a little bit of experimentation because, in this kind of high-impact environment, we’ve not had the opportunity to try something like this on someone who’s so high energy and high impact with this particular device,” said Muratore, who communicates with Thuasne to create new customizations for Smith.
+“So, right now, we’re actually making multiple variants of different thicknesses, and we’re basically just going to see what happens.”

 With each tweak, Muratore has Smith try basic football movements — dropping back, climbing the pocket, cutting and running — at the clinic before taking it on the field.
 When further changes are needed, Muratore is essentially on call.